 Our sex positive feminist projects are web based, NOT on the property!
 Many Guests or Volunteers will stay at our community in the Hawaiian rain forest and have a wonderful vacation with no idea that we also manage a portfolio of web projects on reproductive rights and sex positive feminism that have a global reach!

 Those who are interested in the work we do 'beneath the surface', are welcome to apply to be an Intern Community Manager where they can contribute to the websites in our community portfolio as part of their intern duties.

 We understand that it is difficult for poly people to holiday with their partner(s)!
 Many places are highly judgmental of those who choose to live outside the confines of monogamy.
 We are not!

 However, because Hedonisia is primarily an eco-tourist community with 'normal' volunteers and guests, we do not host any sex positive events or workshops at the community.

 It is our long term goal to bring more of Portlandia's magic to Hedonisia!
 As part of that process, the Community Director, Mojo lives much of the year at our Micro-Community in Portland and is a volunteer and blogger at Sex Positive Portland.

-Our commitment to Ecofeminism is evident in the Hedo Portfolio of Feminist Entrepreneur web projects dealing with the matters of reproductive rights and eco-friendly natural birth control as well as other eco-feminist principles we practice on the community.
+Our commitment to Ecofeminism is evident in the Hedo Portfolio of Feminist Entrepreneur web projects dealing with the matters of reproductive rights and eco-friendly natural birth control.

 As well as offering eco-friendly lodgings, Hedonisia is very active in socially progressive causes through our portfolio of eco-feminist web projects.

-Volunteers or Interns who have worked on and care deeply about these projects are given Friends of Hedonisia status!
-In other words, they become Community Members and Friends who then have priority over other applicants if returning for another stint at our little jungle community!
+Volunteers or Interns who have worked on and care deeply about these projects are considered Community Members and Friends who then have priority over other applicants if returning for another stint at our little jungle community!